-Keto Diet Food List for Ultimate Fat Burning
+81 Keto Food List for Ultimate Fat Burning (Printable Cheat Sheet)

 Why Follow a Keto Diet?

-In addition to weight loss and energy, the keto diet has been shown to improve skin health, cognitive function, memory, hormonal balance and even manage Type 2 diabetes (2)(3).
-Now, let’s dive into the keto diet nutrient ratios and the keto diet food list.
+In addition to weight loss and energy, the keto diet has been shown to support skin health, cognitive function, memory, and hormonal balance (2).

 How Much Fat Do You Need on the Keto Diet?

 On the keto diet, you’ll be eating a small amount of protein and very few carbs.